PostHog/posthog.com/contents/tutorials/bubble-surveys.md

 - How many users have dismissed the survey.
 - Responses.

-You can also filter these results based on [user properties](/docs/product-analytics/user-properties), [cohorts](/docs/data/cohorts), [feature flags](/docs/feature-flags/creating-feature-flags) and more.
+If you capture events with person profiles, you can also filter these results based on [user properties](/docs/product-analytics/user-properties), [cohorts](/docs/data/cohorts), [feature flags](/docs/feature-flags/creating-feature-flags) and more.

 <ProductScreenshot
   imageLight={ImgSurveyResultsLight}